APaltrow/foodoo-shop/README.md

 - `Ingredients overview` section

-  - Dinamic weight indication for each size separately.
+  - Dynamic weight indication for each size separately.
   - `Special order` option - provides the ability to customize the order _( exclude ingredients )_

 - `Add to Favourites` option, allows to add the product of specific size and/or special order indication to your personal favourites list